 - Failing to remove/replace malfunctioning equipment on the worksite or factory floor

 - Removing safety devices to increase production speed

 - Not paying employees for machinery training and factory safety classes

 - Not providing proper safety equipment (glasses, goggles, gloves, dust masks, etc) for specific jobs

 - Turning a deaf ear to employee complaints about malfunctioning equipment

-At The Law Offices of Jonathan F. Marshall, we understand how some employers treat immigrants, undocumented workers and day laborers with less deference than natural born citizens.
+At Law Offices of Jonathan F. Marshall, we understand how some employers treat immigrants, undocumented workers and day laborers with less deference than natural-born citizens.
 But the United States is a country of laws, many of which have been created to protect the worker from unfair labor practices and unsafe working environments.
-Our law firm is ready and willing to assist surviving spouses, dependent children and other family members understand their rights regarding Workers’ Compensation Death Benefits.
+Our law firm is ready and willing to assist surviving spouses, dependent children and other family members to understand their rights regarding Workers’ Compensation Death Benefits.

 Understanding your rights under the Garden State’s workers’ comp laws is very important for any surviving dependents.
 We can set up a free, no-obligation consultation to review your case.
 If you choose to retain our law firm following the consultation, we will represent you on a contingent fee basis – we won’t charge any legal fees unless we make a recovery on your behalf.
 As experts in the field of work-related death benefit claims, our attorneys can help you navigate the claims process so that you can receive the compensation you deserve.